giros-dit/b5g-across-tc32/README.en.md

 ### *Monitoring stack* and Apache Kafka deployment

-There are two deployment scripts for the telemetry system architecture which deploy:
+There are two deployment scripts for the telemetry system architecture that deploy:

 - Apache Kafka broker
 - Node Exporter Collector